sgoldenlab/simba/docs/Scenario1.md

 In this image, you can see the `Desktop` is my selected working directory, `tutorial` is my project name, and the last two sections of the folder path is always going to be `project_folder/project_config.ini`.

-### Step 2 (Optional) : Import more DLC Tracking Data or videos
+### Step 2 (Optional step) : Import more DLC Tracking Data or videos
 In this step, you can choose to import more pose estimation data in csv file format and/or more videos.
 If this isn't relevant then you can skip this step.
+This is not relevant to Scenaro 1, so please skip to Step 3 (but remain aware you can do this if needed later).

 ![](/images/importdlc.PNG "importdlc")